 \section{Numerical studies}

-We present two simulation studies.
-In the first study, we analyze the finite-sample performance of our method across different scenarios.
+We present three simulation studies.
+In the first study, we analyze the finite-sample performance of our method under different scenarios.
 In the second study, we examine the performance of our method with different distributions of the unmeasured confounder.
 In the last study, we vary the censoring mechanisms to validate our method under covariate-dependent censoring.